What Companies Really Mean by

 “AI Security Engineer”

-A structured analysis of 293,846+ job descriptions across 5,350 companies — validated by direct practitioner surveys, arXiv research momentum, open-source builder activity, and industry media signals.
+A structured analysis of 293,846+ job descriptions across 5,350 companies — validated by direct practitioner surveys, arXiv research momentum, open-source builder activity, public adversary vocabulary, framework intelligence, and industry media signals.
 The most comprehensive benchmark of the AI security engineering labor market available.

 Required reading for CISOs scoping programs, hiring managers writing requisitions, recruiters sourcing candidates, and practitioners navigating a discipline being defined in real time.